Intro to CBD

 What About CBD from Hemp?

-What began as a grassroots populist rebellion against cannabis prohibition would morph into a multibillion-dollar market catalyzed by the rediscovery of CBD as a wellness option.
-CBD oil is red hot and it seems that everyone - do-gooders as well as profiteers – wants a piece of the action.
+What began as a grassroots populist rebellion against cannabis prohibition has morphed into a multibillion-dollar market catalyzed by the rediscovery of CBD as a wellness option.
+CBD oil is red hot these days, and it seems that everyone – do-gooders as well as profiteers – wants a piece of the action.

 CBD has also catalyzed the rebirth of the U.S. hemp industry, which lay dormant for decades because of drug war politics.
-The 2018 Farm Bill includes a provision that legalizes the cultivation of hemp (cannabis with less than 0.3 percent THC) in large part because of the popularity and driving economic force of CBD.
+The 2018 Farm Bill includes a provision that legalizes the cultivation of hemp (cannabis with no more than 0.3 % THC) in large part because of the popularity and driving economic force of CBD.

 Growing hemp is now a legitimate agricultural enterprise in the United States.
 But extracting CBD-rich oil from hemp biomass and marketing CBD oil concentrates and isolates for ingestion and inhalation steps on Big Pharma’s toes and is frowned upon by the DEA and the FDA.

 Legalities aside, hemp-derived cannabidiol is just a mouse click or a phone tap away for anyone willing to roll the dice and purchase CBD oil products that are manufactured with little regulatory oversight.

 The upside of all this is easy access to CBD oil; the downside is inconsistent quality.

 Many hemp-derived CBD oil products are mislabeled as to cannabidiol and THC content.
 And poorly processed CBD oil may be tainted with toxic solvent residues, pesticides, corn syrup, artificial flavors and colors, and other contaminants.

 Fortunately, good quality CBD oil products are also available for the conscientious consumer – the label reader, the brand researcher – who understands that cannabis and CBD are best used as part of a healthy lifestyle.